Researchers

 Charles Haddad

-Charles recently completed his Ph.D thesis on Afrotropical Castianeirinae, and is also involved in several projects on spider biodiversity in South African conserved areas and natural habitats.
-He has also been involved in studies of termitophagous and myrmecophagous spiders.
+Charles conducts taxonomic research on Afrotropical Corinnidae, Trachelidae, Salticidae and other families, and is also involved in several projects on spider biodiversity in South African conserved areas and natural habitats, as well as termitophagous and myrmecophagous spiders.

 Further information